 Contrary to the last book, I won't cover every chapter because it did not capture all my attention.
 It goes in much more details.
 For instance there are a detailed description of the Paxos protocol.
 It explains in details the internals of CDN (Content Delivery Network).

-The take aways for me are:
+The takeaways for me are:

 The book is available for free only, but i recommend you to read chapters 6-7-8 in priority.
 Because authors goes in much detail quickly, I felt lost when it concerned network disposition.
 Paradoxically, it tries to use simple description, but rarely mentions industry usage of the solutions.
 It makes it difficult to picture what problems we try to solve.

-Both book have an academic approach: they list a number of paradigm and try to compare them faithfully.
+Both books have an academic approach: they list a number of paradigm and try to compare them faithfully.
 Both achieve it with brillance although I would mostly recommend DDIA if you are an application developer.

 Happy new year everyone!